rsksmart/devportal-1.0/guides/flyover/get-started.md

 To perform a peg in operation on Testnet using the flyover protocol, we will do the following steps:

-1. Connect to an instance of the [LPS](http://flyover-01.aws-us-east-2.testnet.dev.flyover.rskcomputing.net:8080/)
+1. Connect to an instance of the LPS
 2. Make an API call to `getQuote`, `acceptQuote`
 3. Verify signature and deposit address
 4. Deposit Funds (tBTC)

 ###  Connect to an LPS Instance on Testnet

-An instance of the [LPS](http://flyover-01.aws-us-east-2.testnet.dev.flyover.rskcomputing.net:8080/) on Testnet has already been setup.
+An instance of the LPS has already been set up on Testnet: `http://flyover-01.aws-us-east-2.testnet.dev.flyover.rskcomputing.net:8080/`

 > - The server's functionality is provided through a JSON HTTP interface.
 > - The server needs access to both a Bitcoin node and an RSK node.
 Currently, there’s no web UI, so we will make an API call using Postman or cURL.